 Administrative justice, on the other hand, has demonstrated over the decades a more stable performance, as can be seen in Figure 4.3 - albeit a dismal one on an absolute scale as more than half of the cases introduced during any given year corresponds to cases unresolved at the end of the year.
-We note that the administrative appeals courts were created in 1971 and that the low percentage of cases that remained unresolved at the end of that year is due to the novel character of the institution.
-Furthermore, the performance of administrative courts, both of first instance and of appeals, are compatible - with first instance courts performing as disappointing as appeals courts.
+We note that the administrative appeals courts were created in 1971 and that the low percentage of cases that remained unresolved at the end of the reformance of administrative courts, both of first instance and of appeals, are compatible - with first instance courts performing as disappointing as appeals courts.
 Our data shows that, depending on the court type, between 70 percent and 40 percent of the cases that are introduced each year correspond to cases not terminated during that same year.